earthly/earthly/docs/earthfile/earthfile.md

 #### Description

-The `LOCALLY` command can be used in place of a `FROM` command, which will cause earthly to execute all commands under the target directly on the host system, rather than inside a container.
+The `LOCALLY` command can be used in place of a `FROM` command, which will cause Earthly to execute all commands under the target directly on the host system, rather than inside a container.
 Commands within a `LOCALLY` target will never be cached.
 This feature should be used with caution as locally run commands have no guarantee they will behave the same on different systems.

-Only `RUN` commands are supported under a `LOCALLY` defined target; furthermore only `RUN`'s `--push` flag is supported.
+Only `RUN` commands are supported under a `LOCALLY` defined target.
+Furthermore, only `RUN`'s `--push` flag is supported.

 `RUN` commands have access to the environment variables which are exposed to the `earthly` command; however, the commands are executed within a working directory which is set to the location of the referenced Earthfile and not where the `earthly` command is run from.